27 July 2022

 This is very similar staging to when I saw Dame Joan Sutherland performing in the Lucia di Lammermoor when in was performed in Adelaide in the 1970's.
 This is the Mad Scene ('Eccola!'), after she has just come downstairs after killing her bridegroom in the bridal bed upstairs.

 There's nothing like a Dame

 I enjoy this short video clip I made from the first five minutes of a YouTube recording of the Royal Variety Performance in 2013.

 It has the narrator voice of Mr Carson from Downton Abbey, and Jessie J, a judge in The Voice (Australia) this year, in the line-up of artists greeting Prince Charles and Camilla before the show commenced.
 I think the video is a real gem.

-And of course the photo below shows Prince Charles meeting the young Miss Jessica Cornish (Jessie J).
+The photo below shows Prince Charles meeting Jessica Cornish (Jessie J).

 Elders IXL/Foster's Art Collection